Joshc5/terraform-aws-secure-bastion/README.md

 > **💡 Important Note:** This module focuses *solely* on creating the secure bastion infrastructure components (EC2, IAM Roles, Security Groups, Logging).
 To achieve the on-demand, ephemeral lifecycle, it needs to be integrated with an automation system that handles triggering, user authorization, and timed destruction.
 An optional Slack-based automation layer is included in the [`automation-layer/`](./automation-layer/) directory as one example implementation.

-🚀🛠️ My long term goal is to expand upon this automation layer feature into its own project where it becomes an entire ChatOps (Slack/Teams/Webex/etc.) orchestration framework for seamless (and secure) infrastructure deployment, SecOps tasks, Incident Response, and more.
+🛠️ My long term goal is to expand upon this automation layer feature into its own project where it becomes an entire ChatOps (Slack/Teams/Webex/etc.) orchestration framework for seamless (and secure) infrastructure deployment, SecOps tasks, Incident Response, and more.

 ---

 ## ✨ Features & Security Benefits

 *   Provisions an **EC2 instance** to serve as the bastion host.
-    *   *Security:* Uses the latest Amazon Linux 2023 AMI by default (configurable via `ami_id`) to benefit from recent OS patches.
 *   Configures an **IAM Role** and **Instance Profile** adhering to the principle of least privilege.
     *   *Security:* Grants only the necessary permissions (`AmazonSSMManagedInstanceCore` plus specific permissions for logging to S3/CloudWatch).
 *   Creates a **Security Group** with **no inbound rules**.